Training & Curriculum

 Evaluations are based on Accreditation Council for Graduate Medical Education milestones incorporating the six competencies into the curriculum (medical knowledge, patient care, interpersonal and communication skills, professionalism, practice-based learning and improvement, and systems-based practice).
 Assessment tools include direct observation, faculty evaluations, 360 evaluations, fellow in-service examinations, educational and research activities, quality assurance and patient-safety activities, and conference presentations.
 The fellow will also become a member of the fellowship Program Evaluation Committee, reviewing the fellowship program and offering insight regarding areas in need of improvement.

-Contact us if you have questions or would like to learn more about the Cytopathology Fellowship at Cedars-Sinai, please call or send a message to Senior Academic Program Coordinator, Carrie Domagas.
+If you have questions or would like to learn more about the Cytopathology Fellowship Program at Cedars-Sinai, please call or send a message to Senior Academic Program Coordinator, Carrie Domagas.

 Pacific Theater Building

 116 N. Robertson Blvd., 5th Floor